 Content Management Systems

-Where we could identify which CMS was used (around 80% of websites), WordPress held a 55% share.
-Craft CMS is second with 17.5%.
+We could identify which CMS was used on most websites.
+WordPress held a 44% share.
+Craft CMS is second with 14%.

 Other CMSs identified were Adobe Muse, Django Framework, SiteCore, Umbraco, ProcessWire, Laravel, Drupal, ExpressionEngine, Adobe Dreamweaver, Business Catalyst, SilverStripe CMS, Gatsby and Squarespace.